Cooper, Miller reunite to heat up the kitchen as chefs in "Burnt"

-NEW YORK (Reuters) - “American Sniper” co-stars Bradley Cooper and Sienna Miller reunite to cook up a storm in “Burnt” as formidable chefs in the culinary comedy-drama.
+NEW YORK, Oct 21 (Reuters) - “American Sniper” co-stars Bradley Cooper and Sienna Miller reunite to cook up a storm in “Burnt” as formidable chefs in the culinary comedy-drama.

 Cooper plays chef Adam Jones, whose drug use and hot temper lead him to lose his two Michelin star restaurant in Paris.